Sheco/dotfiles/guides/tmux.cheatsheet.md

 One of the most common ways to use it is to execute it in a remote server, so that you can have a stable session so you can reconnect to it even if your connection were to drop, you can always come back and everything will be just as you left it.

+tmux can also be used as a local terminal manager to handle tabs/splits.

-Its true power comes from creating windows and panes, a window can be thought of a tab, it's a full screen of content, while a pane is a portion of the screen that has been split.
+Its true power comes from creating windows and panes, a window can be thought of like a tab, it's a full screen of terminal content, while a pane is the container where the shell/app is run, by default each window has one pane, but it can be split into multiple panes.

 ### Custom settings